Create a Character Chart with these 5 Steps!

 – We can work on specific areas you need to get your story moving with 1:1 support.
 Have a look at the options in Calendly, here.

 – Listen to the episodes dedicated to Character Development in The Reading Room Podcast here.
-You can also take part in the writing exercises to enhance your writing skills for writing tips and insights.
+You can also take part in writing exercises to enhance your writing skills for writing tips and insights.

 Was this post helpful?
 Let me know in the comments box below.